FOR ALL BILLING-RELATED QUESTIONS:

 What services do you NOT offer?

-We do not currently provide: ABA therapy, couples/marital counseling, court-ordered or forensic/legally-involved treatment, Fitness for Duty evaluations, Emotional Support Animal ESA) letters, and disability/FMLA paperwork for new patients.
+We do NOT currently provide: ABA therapy, couples/marital counseling, court-ordered or forensic/legally-involved treatment, Fitness for Duty evaluations, Emotional Support Animal ESA) letters, and disability/FMLA paperwork for new patients.

 What is your policy on providing Emotional Support Animal (ESA) letters?

 We occasionally receive requests from [current and prospective] patients for a letter stating they would benefit from having an Emotional Support Animal (ESA).
 Our office policy is that we do not write ESA letters.
 It is important to note that there is a distinction between ESA’s and service animals (SA’s).
 An SA is defined under the Americans with Disabilities Act (ADA) as a dog that has been individually trained to do work or perform tasks for someone with a disability, and that the work performed must be directly related to the disability.
 SA’s and the people they serve have protections under the ADA, which allows SA’s access to places that otherwise restrict pets.
 Any animal (not just dogs) can be an ESA.
 ESA’s do not require individual training and are not recognized by the ADA.
 Due to The American Psychological Association (APA) Ethical Principles of Psychologists and Code of Conduct: Standard 3.05, which cautions psychologists in multiple roles (as therapist and evaluator), we encourage patients to request ESA letters from their established physician.
 We would be happy to provide our current, established, patients with a treatment summary that describes current diagnoses (if applicable), the symptoms or impairments associated with such, and a brief history of treatment progress.
-We cannot guarantee that a treatment summary we provide will initiate approval of an ESA letter sought elsewhere.
+However, we cannot guarantee that a treatment summary we provide will initiate approval of an ESA letter sought elsewhere.

 What is your policy for seeing children with separated/divorced parents?

 We understand that families dissolve and are here to help during these challenging times.
-It is office policy that we require both parents to consent to services in order for a child to receive services at our office.
+It is office policy that we require both parents to consent to services in order for a minor child to receive services at our office.
 At times, this can be challenging and certain circumstances may make this difficult.
 Please contact us with any questions or concerns about this policy and your particular situation.